NoahStats/NoahStats/README.md

 ## Relevant Coursework in Math, Statistics, and Data Science
 Although my degree is in psychology, I have completed 45+ credits of coursework from the department of Mathematics and Engineering at the University of Tsukuba.
-Unfortunately, the university does not currently offer double majors or minors.
+The university of Tsukuba does not currently offer double majors or minors.
 I will be graduating with a B.A. in Psychology.

 **Coursework:**